HarikaMurali/LAW_DRAFT-EDITOR/DRAFT_ISSUE_RESOLUTION.md

 # Draft Generation and Viewing - Issue Resolution

 ## Problem Summary
-The user reported that the backend is connected to MongoDB and integrated with Gemini to fetch drafts, but they are unable to view drafts and are unsure if drafts are being generated.
+The user reported that the backend is connected to MongoDB and integrated with OpenAI to fetch drafts, but they are unable to view drafts and are unsure if drafts are being generated.

 ## Root Cause Analysis